Netcracker/qubership-av-scan-service/doc/installation.md

 * `AV_SCAN_SERVICE_FULL_NAME` is a full name of av-scan-cervice.
 Default value is `<helm release name>-av-scan-service` (can be overriden with `fullnameOverride` helm parameter);
 * `AV_SCAN_SERVICE_NAMESPACE` is a namespace, where av-scan-cervice should be installed;

-**Note**: Do not forget to specify any other IP addresses and DNS names that you plan to use to connect to the av-scan-cervice.
+**Note**: Do not forget to specify any other IP addresses and DNS names that you plan to use to connect to the av-scan-service.
 For this, specify the additional `DNS.#` and `IP.#` fields.

 2. Create the CA certificate: